fatiando/maintenance/.github/ISSUE_TEMPLATE/maintenance_task.md

    Issue on them.
 3. Check-off the repository on the list above once the Pull Request is merged.
 4. Close this issue when all items are checked-off.

+**We want your help**

+We know that maintenance tasks are very demanding, so we don't expect a single person to tackle this issue by themselves.
+Any help is very welcomed, so please comment below that you want to take care of the changes on any repository and we will assign it to you.